 Volunteer:

-Volunteering with food banks, cooperatives, and mutual aid networks is a fantastic approach to combat food insecurity and build ties within your community.
-Everyone benefits from volunteering: it allows you to meet new people and establish relationships, learn new skills, and it's enjoyable (truly!).
+Volunteering with food banks, cooperatives, and mutual aid networks is a fantastic way to combat food insecurity and build ties within your community.
+Everyone benefits from volunteering: it allows you to meet new people, establish relationships, learn new skills, and enjoy yourself (truly!).

 Contact Your Representatives: